 As D’Angelo points out, not a few adults have recognized and praised these student activists for galvanizing hope, when so many of their elders seem entrenched in denial, or perhaps creeping despair.
-(Thunberg, for example, has since been nominated for a Nobel Peace Prize.)
-But D’Angelo also issues an implicit warning, namely, that “this activism and pressure were born out of a feeling of desperation, and the youth on the front lines of this fight for a more sustainable future have made it clear they’re here to stay.”
+(Thunberg, for example, was nominated last year for a Nobel Peace Prize.)
+But D’Angelo also issues a cogent warning, namely, that “this activism and pressure were born out of a feeling of desperation, and the youth on the front lines of this fight for a more sustainable future have made it clear they’re here to stay.”

 In other words, the time for action has grown very short, and the line between hope and despair, very thin.
-If that is true for the grownups in the room, just imagine how much more for young people who stand to inherit a climate crisis — burning forests, food and water shortages, sinking coastlines — not of their own making.
+If that is true for the grownups in the room who are losing sleep over this reality, just imagine how much more for young people who stand to inherit a climate crisis — burning forests, food and water shortages, sinking coastlines — not of their own making.

-D’Angelo concludes his piece citing Stephen O’Hanlon, the 23-year-old co-founder of Sunrise Movement, a youth-led climate advocacy group that took their concerns directly to Congress, and found themselves largely dismissed by the leaders of the free world.
+In his Earth Day article last year, D’Angelo concluded by citing Stephen O’Hanlon, the 23-year-old co-founder of Sunrise Movement, a youth-led climate advocacy group that took their concerns directly to Congress, and found themselves largely dismissed by the leaders of the free world.

-There’s room for debate about what those solutions and concrete strategies for action should be — hence the inexcusable lapse of not pressing candidates to demonstrate credibility and leadership on this front.
-There’s no longer room for dismissing the hopes and fears of a rising generation of youth who already stand to inherit the disastrous costs of our inaction.
+Certainly there is ample room for debate about what those solutions and concrete strategies for action should be.
+Hence the inexcusable lapse four years ago, and even more so today, of not pressing candidates from both major parties, at every level of office, to demonstrate credibility and leadership on this front.
+(A recent piece by Republican Tom Ridge, the former governor of Pennsylvania, underscores this point.)
+But as COVID-19 sweeps the planet, there can be no more room in our political discourse — neither in our religious and theological discourse — for dismissing the hopes and fears of a rising generation of youth who already stand to inherit the disastrous costs of our inaction.

 May God help the children maintain their hope, and may God help us older folks, especially our elected leaders, to earn theirs.
 (1)